 Islamophobia in America after 9/11

 9/11 attacks and US military response on it greatly stimulated the development of Americans’ fear of international “terrorism”, which they connect with Islam.
-Furthermore, the beginning of so-called “crusades” by George W Bush against what he tagged the “axis of evil” worked as oil to the fire in making of suspicion of the entire Middle East.
+Furthermore, the beginning of so-called “crusades” by George W Bush against what he tagged the “axis of evil” worked as oil to the fire in increasing Islamophobia, and making of suspicion of the entire Middle East.
 With the 2003 invasion of US military of Iraq, the victims of that fear and prejudice became Arabs in general and Muslims in particular.

 The communications director at the Council on American-Islamic Relations, Ibrahim Hooper, features the rise in recent anti-Muslim assaults to the Charlie Hebdo shooting, and the coverage of mainstream media on “radical Islam” whereas not using the “radical” word for non-Muslim beliefs.